mrded/demenchuk/README.md

-Demenchuk
+Homstatic
 ========
-Personal web site with portfolio.
+Personal web site with portfolio and static blog.

 #### Keep it simple!
 There is no point to build complicated construction for a home page with blog for one person.
 It should be extremely simple.